-Computer Science education has seen significant growth in the past decade worldwide.
+Computer Science education has seen a significant growth in the past decade worldwide.
 In 2019, the US saw a growth of 8.11% in the number of computer science graduates.
-According to the U.S. Department of Labor Bureau of Labor Statistics, 6 of the 10 occupations in the country with the newest jobs are in the field of computer science as careers in computer science are among the most in-demand, lucrative, and stable options for college graduates.
-Computer science is a rapidly growing discipline with applications in a wide range of industries.
+According to the U.S. Department of Labor Bureau of Labor Statistics, 6 of the 10 occupations in the country with the newest jobs are in the field of computer science, as the careers in computer science are among the most in-demand, lucrative, and stable options for college graduates.
+It is a rapidly growing discipline with applications in a wide range of industries.

 Computer Science has always been at the forefront of new inventions and discoveries since the dawn of the digital revolution.
 From the first programmable computer(ENIAC), which performed 357 10 - by - 10 digit multiplications per second, to modern-day super-computers that perform millions of calculations per second, all was made possible through computer science and by computer scientists.

 From the inception of the internet and personal computers, the world has shifted to a digital age.
 With 62% and 59% of the world population having access to mobile phones and the internet, companies and businesses all around the globe are investing heavily in software technologies.
 The Bureau of Labor Statistics (BLS) estimates that jobs for computer and information technology occupations will grow significantly between 2019 and 2029 at a rate of 11%.
 This is significant than the projected growth rate for all occupations worldwide.